Is this service confidential?

 I want a referral.
 What are the next steps?

-If you have experienced workplace sexual harassment and want a lawyer referral, please either use the phone number or email address above, or fill out the form with your name, email and/or phone number, and where you are in Nova Scotia, and send to us.
+If you have experienced workplace sexual harassment and need support, please either use the phone number or email address above, or fill out the form with your name, email, phone number, employer and where you are in Nova Scotia, and send to us.
 When you submit your information it will be sent to our Program Coordinator, who will be in touch to arrange a referral for you.
-We do our best to follow up within 24 hours.
+We do our best to follow up within 48 hours.

-We ask for your location solely so that we can refer you to a lawyer in your community whenever possible.
+We ask for your location so, if we need to connect you with a lawyer for further legal support, we can refer you to a lawyer in your community whenever possible and they can perform an accurate conflict of interest check.

-We will never require you to tell us the details of your experience.
-You may provide this information to us if you wish to do so through this anonymous Workplace Sexual Harassment Disclosure form.
-If you choose to disclose this information to us, it will be used solely by the LISNS Workplace Sexual Harassment Project team to help us understand how and where workplace sexual harassment is affecting Nova Scotians.
+When you disclose this information to us, it will be used solely by the LISNS Workplace Sexual Harassment Project team to help us match you with the appropriate supports, and understand how and where workplace sexual harassment is affecting Nova Scotians.

 The Legal Information Society of Nova Scotia is a free service that gives you information about the law and your rights and responsibilities.
 The Government of Canada, through the Department of Justice, graciously funds the pdf Workplace Sexual Harassment Legal Advice Program.
 (308 KB)